BenjaminKostiuk/Code-Booklet/Polynomials/README.md

 Polynomials can be defined as: _a<sub>0</sub> + a<sub>1</sub> * x<sup>1</sup> + a<sub>2</sub> * x<sup>2</sup> + ... + a<sub>m</sub> * x<sup>m</sup>_.

-But sometimes its easier with your own data type!
+But sometimes it's easier with your own data type!
 To that end this module implements it's own definition and definitions to work over polynomials.

 ### Modules
 Included are two modules: